-No one wants to have the awkwardness of chasing up a photographer or not knowing how long it may take to get their final images back so avoid confusion by having this information beforehand.
-You’ll also want to know how many final images are expected to be included.
+No one wants to have the awkwardness of chasing up a photographer or not knowing how long it may take to get their final images back, so avoid confusion by having this information beforehand.
+You'll also want to know how many final images are expected to be included.

-6. What is included in their packages and how much will the total cost be
+6. What is included in their packages, and how much will the total cost be?

 7. What will the photographer need on your end?

-Most photographers will have everything they need to get their job done perfectly, but it’s not a bad idea to check in advance so you can keep everything running smoothly.
-They may need a designated area to set up or something specific - planning for this in advance is a key to ensuring everything runs the way you want it to without any extra unnecessary work on your big day.
+Most photographers will have everything they need to get their job done perfectly, but it's not a bad idea to check in advance so you can keep everything running smoothly.
+For example, they may need a designated area to set up or something specific - planning for this in advance is a key to ensuring everything runs the way you want it to without any extra unnecessary work on your big day.
 Also, if you plan on feeding them at your reception, being aware of dietary needs is always a good thing.

 8. Where photos will take place